Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Model and Theory

 \subsection{Maximal Majorana splitting and gap sizes}

 The Majorana splitting energy $E_1$ is the lowest-energy state in the topological phase, arising from the overlap of two MZMs localized near the ends of a wire of length $L$.
-It is considered the smoking-gun evidence for the existence of MZMs~\cite{dassarma2016how}, which can be analytically expressed as for zero disorder (and $L\gg\xi$)~\cite{cheng2009splitting}
+It is considered the smoking-gun evidence for the existence of MZMs~\cite{dassarma2016how}, which can be analytically expressed for zero disorder (and $L\gg\xi$)~\cite{cheng2009splitting}

 where $k_F$ is the Fermi wave vector in the SM, and $\xi$ is the SC coherence length.
 Therefore, for a fixed nanowire length $L$, the Majorana splitting energy $E_1$ oscillates with the Zeeman field $V_Z$ or the chemical potential $\mu$, as they effectively tune the Fermi wave vector $k_F$.
 The oscillation amplitude is exponentially suppressed (for $L\gg\xi$) by the ratio $L/\xi$, reflecting the exponential protection of MZMs in the topological phase.
 However, this exponential behavior only holds in the clean or weak-disorder limit ($\sigma\rightarrow0$) and the thermodynamic limit ($L\rightarrow\infty$).
 In realistic settings with finite wire length and finite disorder, the MZM splitting energy $E_1$ is no longer described by the above expression in Eq.~\eqref{eq:Es}.
 Therefore, we numerically compute the MZM splitting energy by diagonalizing the disordered BdG Hamiltonian from Eq.~\eqref{eq:H} for a finite wire of length $L$ and nonzero disorder strength $\sigma$.
+Our calculation is exact for specific disorder configurations with the given disorder strength.

 As an operational definition, we define the maximal MZM splitting energy $E_s$ as the peak value in the first oscillatory lobe as a function of Zeeman field, occurring after the topological gap has fully closed (see the blue arrow in Fig.~\ref{fig:bandstructure}(a)), i.e.,